Get a free, no obligation personal loan quote with rates as low as 9.99%

 How long will it take to rebuild my credit after bankruptcy?

 The amount of time it takes to rebuild your credit after bankruptcy depends on how responsibly you manage your credit products after bankruptcy.
-There’s no real timeframe, it simply depends on your ability to access credit and how well you manage it.
+That said, it can take at least a few months to see significant improvements in your credit score, or even longer if your credit score was severely damaged due to bankruptcy.

-A bankruptcy will remain on your credit report for 6-7 years depending on the credit bureau and province you live in.
+A bankruptcy will remain on your credit report for 6 to 7 years, depending on the credit bureau and province you live in.
 However, if it’s your second bankruptcy, it will stay on your credit report for 14 years.

 Can I get a loan after bankruptcy?